An Online Event with Kelson Pamarang and Valentina Salazar

 On Native Sovereignty

-Listen to this illuminating conversation with core faculty, Lazzuly Melloore, and Gregg Castro, t'rowt'raahl Salinan/rumsien-ramaytush Ohlone, Cultural Director for the Association of Ramaytush Ohlone for about the complexities of native sovereignty from his perspective as a member and advocate for multiple California tribes.
+Listen to this illuminating conversation with core faculty, Lazzuly Mello, and Gregg Castro, t'rowt'raahl Salinan/rumsien-ramaytush Ohlone, Cultural Director for the Association of Ramaytush Ohlone for about the complexities of native sovereignty from his perspective as a member and advocate for multiple California tribes.

 Our Program in Action